mcbeet/beet/packages/mecha/README.md

 Error: Reported 1 error.
 ```

 The `--stats` option will output a report that shows how many commands, selectors and scoreboards were used.
+You can also use the `--json` option to output the raw statistics in a json file.

 ```
 INFO   | stats  Analyzed 1 function